 Step 2: Install ExactMetrics Forms Addon

-After you’ve installed ExactMetrics and connected it to your Google Analytics account, you’ll need to activate the ExactMetrics Forms addon to track form conversions.
+After you’ve installed ExactMetrics and connected Google Analytics with your website, you’ll need to activate the ExactMetrics Forms addon to track form conversions.

-From your WordPress dashboard, go to ExactMetrics » Addons and find the Forms addon.
+From your WordPress dashboard, go to ExactMetrics » Addons and navigate to Forms addon.

 Click Install to automatically activate it on your site.